Welcome To Training Day 6...

-As you know, up to this point, you have been always flying with the nose pointed forward into the wind.
+As you know, up to this point you have been always flying with the nose pointed forward into the wind or "tail in".
 This was not only to make the helicopter a little easier to fly; it was to make sure you didn’t get disorientated.

 Disorientation is the biggest cause of crashes for most learners and pros alike.
-While your helicopter was always pointed forward away from you, it was very hard to get disorientated because is it just like sitting inside the helicopter.
+While your helicopter was always pointed forward away from you, it was very hard to get disorientated because it's just like sitting inside the helicopter.

-I should point out that day 6 RC helicopter training is when some people start crashing – not because they can’t fly, but because they get confused which way the helicopter is pointed and simply make the wrong control input and the helicopter gets away from them and crashes.
+I should point out that day 6 RC helicopter training is when some people start crashing.
+Not because they can’t fly, but because they get confused which way the helicopter is pointed and simply make the wrong control input and the helicopter gets away from them and crashes.
 If you take it slow today, you will minimize the chance of this happening and have no problem bringing your heli home in one piece.

 I won’t go into all the pre flight checks today - they should be automatic by now – if not, review days 3,4, or 5.
 A nice soft grass field is the best choice for today and RC helicopter training gear is still a must.

 As with every other RC helicopter training day so far, start with your helicopter over the reference point with the nose pointing forward into the wind and you standing about 10-15 feet behind the bird.

 First start out by moving your helicopter to the right about 15-20 feet from the reference mark and then all the way back not stopping at the reference mark, but continuing to the left side of it about 15-20 feet.

-When you are first starting this, to keep from getting disorientated don’t turn the nose to left until the helicopter is passing in front of you.
+When you are first starting this, to keep from getting disorientated don’t turn the nose to the left until the helicopter is passing in front of you.
 That way if you get disorientated, you can just pivot your body to the left so you are looking at the helicopter from the back in the way you are use to.

 Once your RC helicopter passed by you and is 15-20 feet to the left of the reference point, get back into a solid hover with the nose pointing into the wind.
 Start coming back to the right and as the helicopter passed in front of you, give a right tail rotor command to turn the helicopter’s nose into the direction of flight.